Villa Maïa – Luxury boutique hotel epitomizing the height of contemporary French design.

 - Basilique Notre Dame de Fourvière – Lyon’s most iconic landmark, shining white on the hill since the 19th century, is equally beautiful inside, with its mosaics in blue and gold.
 The panoramic view of the city from the terrace is another big draw.
 There’s even a tour of the rooftops of Fourvière (free with the Lyon City Card) from the basilica’s own roof.
 9-minute walk (0.3 mile) uphill.

 - Cathédrale Saint-Jean-Baptiste – At the center of Vieux Lyon stands its medieval cathedral, which evolved from 1180 to 1480.
 Inside the main attraction is a rare 16th-century astronomical clock.
 Guided tours are on offer every Saturday and Sunday at 2:30pm.
-Be aware that parts of the interior are under restoration (planned to finish in 2022).
 Across the Place Saint-Jean is the cathedral’s treasury museum.
 (0.5 mile).

 - Musée Cinéma et Miniature – A unique, quirky space dedicated to 2 kinds of art – painstaking, lifelike miniatures and the artists of cinema before the digital age.
 The collection of sets, costumes, and props is unique in Europe, and includes highlights like the Alien and Gizmo himself from Gremlins.
 It’s all housed in the gorgeous Maison des Avocats.
 (0.5 mile).